Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 Seated Leg Lifts primarily target the lower rectus abdominis, hip flexors, and quadriceps.

-This exercise is suitable for individuals with beginner to intermediate core strength and aims to focus on their lower abs and hip flexors.
-The Seated Leg Lifts can be included in any core or full-body workout routine.
+This exercise is suitable for individuals with beginner to intermediate core strength and focuses on the lower abs and hip flexors.
+It can be included in any core or full-body workout routine.

 How to perform the exercise: